jaimervq/all_nodes/README.md

 * A `HELP` attribute to explain how the node works
 * The `INPUTS_DICT` dictionary, if the node needs inputs
 * The `OUTPUTS_DICT` dictionary, if the node needs outputs
+* The `INTERNALS_DICT` dictionary, if the node needs inputs/previews through GUI

 Other considerations:
 * The `import` statements are kept inside the run method, so no ImportError is met when editing nodes outside the software they are meant for.